-I'm an Assistant Professor in Philosophy at Aarhus University.
-Prior to this, I was a Carlsberg Junior Research Fellow at Linacre College, Oxford.
+I’m a philosopher, working on phenomenology, social ontology, and practical philosophy.
+I'm currently an Assistant Professor in Philosophy at Aarhus University, and before that, I was a Carlsberg Junior Research Fellow at Linacre College, Oxford.

 You can reach me at firstname.lastname@example.org